-Imagine an ideal efficient\footnote{In this work, ``efficient'' refers specifically to the high utility of neurons.} neural network in which all its neurons should be able to cooperate efficiently to maximize the utility of each neuron.
+Imagine an ideal neural network in which all its neurons should be able to cooperate efficiently to maximize the utility of each neuron.
 If a fraction of the input or hidden neurons in this network are ablated\footnote{The output value of the neuron is set to 0, which is equivalent to all the connection weights to and from this neuron being set to 0.} (disabling partial input context or model parameters), the ablated submodel is not supposed to perform better, even if the ablated neurons are noisy.
-This is because an ideally efficient model should have already suppressed these noises.
+This is because an efficient\footnote{In this work, ``efficient'' refers specifically to the high utility of neurons.} model should have already suppressed these noises.
 Following this intuition, we can roughly find a \textbf{comparison principle} between the original full model and its ablated model: \textbf{the fewer neurons are ablated in the model, the better the model should perform}.
-During training, we can use task-specific losses as a proxy for performance, with lower task-specific losses implying better performance.
-For example, the task-specific loss of the ideal efficient full model (a) in Figure~\ref{fig:nets} is supposed to be minimal, and if the ablated model (b) is also ideally efficient with respect to its restricted parameter space, the task-specific loss of the ablated model (d) is supposed to be greater than that of (b) because (d) ablates one more input neuron than (b).
+During training, we can use task-specific losses as a proxy for model performance on training samples, with lower task-specific losses implying better performance.
+For example, the task-specific loss of the efficient full model (a) in Fig.~\ref{fig:nets} is supposed to be minimal, and if the ablated model (b) is also efficient with respect to its restricted parameter space, the task-specific loss of the ablated model (d) is supposed to be greater than that of (b) because (d) ablates one more input neuron than (b).